bifurcationkit/BifurcationKit.jl/docs/src/detectionBifurcation.md

 - `contParams.detectBifurcation = 2`

 The bifurcation points are located by looking at the spectrum **e.g.** by monitoring the unstable eigenvalues.
 The eigenvalue λ is declared unstable if `real(λ) > contParams.precisionStability`.
-The located bifurcation points are then returned in `br.bifpoint`.
+The located bifurcation points are then returned in `br.specialpoint`.

 ## Precise detection of bifurcation points using Bisection